autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 Stake token is bonded to an active validator through a bonding operation.
 Once in a bonded state the token is locked and cannot be transferred to other stakeholders.
 If the stake token belongs to the validator then it is [self-bonded](/glossary/#self-bonded), otherwise the token is [delegated](/glossary/#delegated).
 The  [voting power](/glossary/#voting-power) of a validator is determined by the amount of stake bonded to it.

-On bonding Newton, the stake token is locked on execution of the `bond()` function and Liquid Newton is minted to the stakeholder at the end of the epoch when the staking transition is applied.
+On bonding Newton, the stake token is locked on execution of the `bond()` function and Liquid Newton is minted for [delegated](/glossary/#delegated) stake.
 Minting Liquid Newton is an autonomous protocol-only function.
-The resulting voting power change is applied at epoch end and the stake becomes eligible to earn staking rewards from that point.
-Note that a bond allocation cannot be changed after submission but before the bonding is applied at epoch end.
+The resulting voting power change is tracked and the staking transition is applied at epoch end.
+From this point the stake is actively bonded and able to earn staking rewards.
+Note that a bond allocation cannot be changed after submission and before the bonding is applied at epoch end.

+{{< alert title="Example" >}}
-Example: Alice sends `bond()` tx at time `T`, a block in an epoch.
+Alice sends `bond()` tx at time `T`, a block in an epoch.
 Newton is locked at `T`.
 The bonding request is tracked in memory for application at the end of the epoch.
 At this point, the validator's bonded stake is increased, and Liquid Newton is issued to Alice in the validator’s Liquid Newton ERC20 contract.
 Actual bonding is then executed at `T` + remainder of the epoch.
 Liquid Newton issuance is delayed and not tradable while bonding is pending.
+{{< /alert >}}

 Staking rewards are earned when a nominated validator is a consensus committee member.
 Bonding across more than one validator is allowed.
 The committee size is limited and staking rewards are limited to the number of validators in the current committee for the epoch.